Program Notes: When Time from Time shall Set Us Free

 What could classical songs have to do with the sound of urine tinkling in a chamber-pot?

-The Goal of Living is to Grow, my song recital with the wonderful Victoria Kirsch, will be taking place next Thursday, February 6 2025, and next Friday, February 7 2025, in Tacoma and Seattle respectively.
+, my song recital with the wonderful Victoria Kirsch, will be taking place next Thursday, February 6 2025, and next Friday, February 7 2025, in Tacoma and Seattle respectively.
 We are presenting a wonderful selection from the repertoire of the art song, and I’ve been moved to share my thoughts on each of the song-cycles we are presenting here in blog form.
 If you go back two posts in this blog, you’ll find my article on Schumann’s Liederkreis, op.
 39, which explains a little general information about the genre of art-song as a whole, particularly the satisfying marriage of poetry and music in this genre.